Zamiell/isaac-faq/README.md

 setBlindfold(player, true);
 ```

-If you are using Lua, copy-paste the following function into your mod and/or standard library:
+If you are using Lua, then copy-paste the following function into your mod and/or standard library:

 ```lua
 --- Written by Zamiel, technique created by im_tem